 See instructions for "Estimated Tax Payments" on page 5, and "Payment of Tax" on page 7.
-See "CARES Act Tax Changes" on page 2 for tax year 2020 specific payment due date changes.

 Where to Send Return

 Mail the return with attachments to: TAX DIVISION ALASKA DEPARTMENT OF REVENUE PO BOX 110420 JUNEAU AK 99811-0420

 Note: filing a paper return may result in assessment of penalties for failure to file electronically.
 See electronic filing requirement above.